haxys/MTGA-Decks/Notes/deckbuilding.md

   - **Example:** A Standard Metagame might be dominated by aggressive Red decks and control Blue-White decks.
 - **Sideboard:** A set of additional cards that a player can swap into their deck between games in a match to better handle specific matchups.
 Typically used in best-of-three matches.
   - **Example:** Including extra artifact removal in your Sideboard to deal with artifact-heavy decks.
 - **Tribal Deck:** A deck built around a specific creature type, such as elves, goblins, or cats.
-Tribal Decks leverage Synergies among creatures of the same type.
+Tribal Decks leverage synergies among creatures of the same type.
   - **Example:** An Elf Deck featuring _Elvish Archdruid_ and _Llanowar Elves_.
 - **Win Condition:** The primary strategy or card(s) that a deck relies on to win the game.
 Win Conditions vary widely depending on the deck's strategy.
   - **Example:** _Thassa's Oracle_ in a deck designed to mill itself.
 - **Singleton:** A format or rule in which only one copy of each card (excluding basic lands) is allowed in the deck.
 This promotes variety and creativity in deckbuilding.
   - **Example:** The Commander format is a popular Singleton format.
-- **Commander:** A legendary creature that serves as the leader of a Commander deck, determining the deck’s Color Identity and often influencing its strategy.
+- **Commander:** A legendary creature that serves as the leader of a Commander deck, determining the deck’s color identity and often influencing its strategy.
   - **Example:** _Atraxa, Praetors' Voice_ for a proliferate-focused deck.
-- **Control Deck:** A deck designed to control the pace of the game, often by countering spells, removing threats, and drawing cards until it can establish a Win Condition.
+- **Control Deck:** A deck designed to control the pace of the game, often by countering spells, removing threats, and drawing cards until it can establish a win condition.
   - **Example:** A Blue-White Control Deck using _Counterspell_ and _Wrath of God_.
 - **Aggro Deck:** A deck focused on aggressive, fast-paced strategies, aiming to deal damage quickly and overwhelm the opponent.
   - **Example:** A Mono-Red Aggro Deck with _Goblin Guide_ and _Lightning Bolt_.
 - **Midrange Deck:** A deck that balances elements of control and aggro, typically featuring powerful, efficient creatures and spells.
   - **Example:** A Jund Midrange Deck using _Tarmogoyf_ and _Liliana of the Veil_.
-- **Combo Deck:** A deck built around specific card combinations that create powerful interactions, often leading to a Win Condition.
+- **Combo Deck:** A deck built around specific card combinations that create powerful interactions, often leading to a win condition.
   - **Example:** A deck using _Splinter Twin_ and _Pestermite_ to create infinite creature tokens.

 ### Additional Resources